bluzi/ngx-bulma/README.md

 ## Browser and screen reader support
 NGX-Bulma supports the most recent two versions of all major browsers:
 Chrome (including Android), Firefox, Safari (including iOS), and IE11 / Edge

-## Credit
-We borrowed much of the coding practices from Angular Material.
-As such we want to give credit where credit is due.
-Much of the [CONTRIBUTING.md](https://github.com/bluzi/ngx-bulma/blob/master/CONTRIBUTING.md) file and [README.md](https://github.com/bluzi/ngx-bulma/blob/master/README.md) file are based off of [Angular Material's](https://github.com/angular/material2) CONTRIBUTING.md and README.md